akeneo/pim-api-docs/content/getting-started/connect-the-pim-4x/step-2.md

 Define at which frequency you want your connector to integrate data into the PIM or retrieve it, if it is a destination.
 You need to choose this frequency carefully as it can have an impact on the PIM load.

 #### In this tutorial
-_In our example, as stated above, we know that every day, new products are created into the ERP.
-So we define that our connector will integrate new products, once a day at midnight, outside working hour, to lower as much as possible the PIM load._
+_In our example, as stated above, we know that every day, new products are created in the ERP.
+So we define that our connector will integrate new products, once a day at midnight, outside working hours, to lower as much as possible the PIM load._

 ### 4- Explore our API reference
 In this step, you will need to find in our [API reference](api-reference-index.html) the endpoints you will need to achieve such a connection.